laravel/docs/billing.md

         return $this->company_name;
     }

-Similarly, you may override the `stripeEmail`, `stripePhone`, and `stripeAddress` methods.
+Similarly, you may override the `stripeEmail`, `stripePhone`, `stripeAddress`, and `stripePreferredLocales` methods.
 These methods will sync information to their corresponding customer parameters when [updating the Stripe customer object](https://stripe.com/docs/api/customers/update).
 If you wish to take total control over the customer information sync process, you may override the `syncStripeCustomerDetails` method.

 <a name="billing-portal"></a>
 ### Billing Portal